silviucpp/erlcass/README.md

 release that includes many new features as well as architectural and performance improvements.
 Their initial results show up to a 50% percent improvement in throughput depending on the workload and cluster setup.

-Some configs were deprecated.
+Some cluster configs were removed and some other were added.
 For more info please see the [Changelog][5].

 ### Update from 2.x to 3.0